 Table 2 - Lists options for all general purpose two wheel machines with wheels over about 280-300mm.

 Table 3 - Lists bi-metal blades which are indicated for cutting metals or highly abrasive, gritty woods such as recycled railway sleepers.
-Bi-metal blades are indicated for some exotic tropical woods have pores loaded with silica which is drawn up into the tree while alive and which is murderously hard on cutting edges.
+Bi-metal blades are indicated for some exotic tropical woods which have pores loaded with silica deposits - for practical purposes stone - which is drawn up while in solution into the tree while alive and which is murderously hard on cutting edges.

 TABLE 1 TPI----->